 E-scooter hire will be available from June 7 in five London boroughs: Ealing, Hammersmith and Fulham, Kensington and Chelsea, Richmond, and the City of London.
 You will still be allowed to travel through other boroughs on your ride.
 You simply won’t be permitted to drop off your hired e-scooter there, and there will be no pick-up points.
 The trial is scheduled to last for one year.
 I’m 100% convinced e-scooters will stay.
 What are your thoughts?
 Interested in your comments.

 Looking for more posts about fun things to do in and around London?
-Check out our posts about stand up paddle boarding, hiking, motocrossing, skydiving, off-roading, and driving supercars around a racetrack.
+Check out our posts about stand up paddle boarding, hiking, motocrossing, skydiving, off-roading, driving supercars around a racetrack, and about our visit to London Never Dies at the London Cabaret Club.